-Mumbai: Most telcos in the APAC region are integrating AI (artificial intelligence) tools and platforms into their existing business processes and vertical specific functionalities.
+Mumbai: AI to drive digital transformation and profits for telcos in the APAC region.
+Telcos are integrating AI (artificial intelligence) tools and platforms into their existing business processes and vertical-specific functionalities.

 GlobalData’s research revealed that telcos are integrating AI in application areas such as E-care (digital customer interactions/transactions), digital processes (user-friendly customer usable interfaces, including digital in-store experience) and agile business models by leveraging AI and machine learning (ML)-based analytics tools.

 “Telcos continue to transform themselves from being a core ‘voice and messaging data service provider’ to a ‘digital service provider’ by leveraging smart digital technologies in line with changing customer requirements and competitive business dynamics,” said Sunil Kumar Verma, ICT Analyst – GlobalData.

 “The three major factors, which result in high expenses for telcos primarily around customers include customer acquisition costs, expenses related in customer loyalty/churn management programs and costs related to procure/deploy software and tools for customer relationship management/product lifecycle management,” added Verma.

 Telcos leverage AI to drive their digital transformation journey, primarily in three major aspects related to the business model and operational strategies.

 Expand existing business/product offerings to cater to diverse customer demand.
 South Korean Telco LGU+ introduced ‘Call Taxi Calling for the Disabled’ service in March 2019 to allow users to book taxis with voice command by leveraging AI speakers.